All Episodes

 Traditionally, PBS has been funded through donation and by taxpayer dollars.

-Now, their budget has been under some pressure, to put it mildly, and I wonder if they are under pressure to produce ratings to justify their existence.
+And I wonder if they are under pressure to produce ratings to justify their existence.

-I think that might be highly possible and I caution everyone listening when they are next asked to support public broadcasting to understand that because we are asked on these programs all the time to help fund them and of course I have enormous respect for public broadcasting but when such a travesty Uh, the scientific program is foisted upon the American people on such a crucial issue.
+And I caution everyone listening when they are next asked to support public broadcasting to understand that, because we are asked on these programs all the time to help fund them.

 I'm not so sure.

-And you feel the same way, Jones?
+And you feel the same way, John?

 Yes, sir.

-Uh, I take it you're disappointed.
+I take it your disappointment.

-About three months after the initial taping which would make it May or June of last year.
+About three months after the initial taping, which would make it May or June of last year.

-They called me to recruit me to, you know, they asked me for permission to do a photo
+They called me to recruit me to submit, you know, they asked me for permission to do a photo session in order to create promotional materials and packaging for the media.

 They recruited me at that time to help promote the program.

-and Denise would be the authority figure representing NOVA and the scientific community.
+They would talk about little gray men and flying saucers, and Denise would be the authority figure representing NOVA and the scientific community.

-send me an advance copy, we were able to utilize this time to get our side of the story across.
+We're able to utilize this time to get our side of the story across.

 Everybody who watches the program should bear in mind what they have heard this morning from the both of you as they watch that program.